Desert rat-kangaroo: Description

 It was formed like a kangaroo, but had the bulk of a small rabbit, and was described as having a delicate and slender form.
-The length of the head and body combined is estimated to be about 254–282 mm in addition to a 307 to 377 mm long tail.
+The length of the head and body combined is estimated to be about 254–282 mm in addition to a 307–377 mm long tail.

 Its head was short, blunt, and wide, different from that of any kangaroo or wallaby with a naked nose, short and rounded ears.

-The color of its dense, straight, soft fur was appropriate for its desert surroundings.
-It was very pale yellowish brown, the hairs tipped with sooty brown; interspersed with the under fur were many long brownish white hairs.
+The colour of its dense, straight, soft fur was appropriate for its desert surroundings.
+It was very pale yellowish brown, the hairs tipped with sooty brown; interspersed with the underfur were many long brownish white hairs.
 Its underbelly was described as white with very pale yellowish-brown feet and tail.

 A distinguishing feature of this species was the difference in size between the fore and hind limbs.
-Its fore limbs were quite delicate with bones weighing 1 gram, while its hind limbs are large with bones weighing 12 grams.
+Its fore limbs were quite delicate with bones weighing 1 g, while its hind limbs are large with bones weighing 12 g.
 This difference is related to saltation.
 Other characteristics related to hopping locomotion include a long, but rather thin tail.